Phoenician alphabet: Letter names

 Yigael Yadin (1963) went to great lengths to prove that there was actual battle equipment similar to some of the original letter forms named for weapons (samek, zayin).

-Later, the Greeks kept (approximately) the Phoenician names, albeit they didn't mean anything to them other than the letters themselves; on the other hand, the Latins (and presumably the Etruscans from whom they borrowed a variant of the Western Greek alphabet) and the Orthodox Slavs (at least when naming the Cyrillic letters, which came to them from the Greek by way of the Glagolitic) based their names purely on the letters' sounds.
+Later, the Greeks kept approximations of the Phoenician names, albeit they did not mean anything to them other than the letters themselves; on the other hand, the Latins (and presumably the Etruscans from whom they borrowed a variant of the Western Greek alphabet) and the Orthodox Slavs (at least when naming the Cyrillic letters, which came to them from the Greek by way of the Glagolitic) based their names purely on the letters' sounds.

 Numerals

 The Phoenician numeral system consisted of separate symbols for 1, 10, 20, and 100.
 The sign for 1 was a simple vertical stroke (𐤖).
 Other numerals up to 9 were formed by adding the appropriate number of such strokes, arranged in groups of three.
 The symbol for 10 was a horizontal line or tack (𐤗).
 The sign for 20 (𐤘) could come in different glyph variants, one of them being a combination of two 10-tacks, approximately Z-shaped.
 Larger multiples of ten were formed by grouping the appropriate number of 20s and 10s.
 There existed several glyph variants for 100 (𐤙).
-The 100 symbol could be multiplied by a preceding numeral, e.g. the combination of "4" and "100" yielded 400.
+The 100 symbol could be multiplied by a preceding numeral, e.g. the combination of 4 and 100 yielded 400.
 The system did not contain a numeral zero.

 Derived alphabets

-Phoenician is well prolific in terms of writing systems derived from it, as many of the writing systems in use today can ultimately trace their descent to it, and consequently Egyptian hieroglyphs.
+Phoenician was prolific.
+Many of the writing systems in use today can ultimately trace their descent to it, so ultimately to Egyptian hieroglyphs.
 The Latin, Cyrillic, Armenian and Georgian scripts are derived from the Greek alphabet, which evolved from Phoenician; the Aramaic alphabet, also descended from Phoenician, evolved into the Arabic and Hebrew scripts.
 It has also been theorised that the Brahmi and subsequent Brahmic scripts of the Indian cultural sphere also descended from Aramaic, effectively uniting most of the world's writing systems under one family, although the theory is disputed.

 Early Semitic scripts

-The Paleo-Hebrew alphabet is a regional variant of the Phoenician alphabet, so called when used to write early Hebrew.
-The Samaritan alphabet is a development of Paleo-Hebrew, emerging in the 6th century BC.
+The Paleo-Hebrew alphabet, a sister script to the Phoenician alphabet was used to write early Hebrew.
+Both writing systems developed in parallel, being slight regional variants of the same script.
+The Samaritan alphabet is a direct development of Paleo-Hebrew, emerging in the 6th century BC.
 The South Arabian script may be derived from a stage of the Proto-Sinaitic script predating the mature development of the Phoenician alphabet proper.
 The Geʽez script developed from South Arabian.